Among our over 230 Indicators are – Advance/Decline Indicators, Comparative Indicators, and General Indicators.

 PVO crosses over zero when the fast Exponential Moving Average (EMA) is greater than the slow EMA indicating that volume is above average.
 The PVO crosses below zero when the fast EMA is less than the slow EMA indicating that volume is below average.
 The direction of the PVO curve indicates rising or falling volume levels.
 Look for strong volume (rising PVO) to confirm price trends.
 A moving average of the PVO can be used as a signal line to indicate longer term movements and to look for crossovers.

 The Performance indicator displays the percentage difference between the price today and the price at the start of the data series.
 It is also known as a normalized price.
 It can be useful for comparing the performance of two securities or a security and an index.
+In our current implementation, we compare Close to the Close on the first day of the series for each asset.

 Polarized Fractal Efficiency (PFE)